DebayoTomisin/DebayoTomisin/README.md

 🔭 I’m currently building software for startups and building capacity so most things are private, bear with me🤞

+🌱 I’m currently learning Behavioural driven development, React Native and system design.
+I'm also incoperating principles that can make a part of the pragmatic programmer circle💻

 <!--
 **DebayoTomisin/DebayoTomisin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently building software for startups and building capacity so most things are private, bear with me🤞
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Behavioural driven development.
+I'm also incoperating principles that can make a part of the pragmatic programmer circle💻
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...